pfgryz/exquisitor/article/reviews/Rev 1/Rev 1, issue 1.md

 We added the following sentence to the 'Discussion'
 ```
+Our pipeline increases the speed of BLAST by using a single sequence that represents a cluster and it uses the BLAST internally.
 The presented method is not limited to metagenomics analysis; generally, it replaces BLAST in tasks when clusters of sequences are analysed.
 Therefore, genome assembly, identifying cell subtypes, and phylogenetic trees might benefit from the presented approach.
 ```